jotunskij/sbab-backend/README.md

 60 min - Coding (API calls, mapping calls to assigment reqs) 60 min - Coding (working with streams, maps, lists)
-30 min - Coding (first working BE version, remove duplicate stops) X min - Coding (BE: refactoring, comments, FE: project startup)
+30 min - Coding (first working BE version, remove duplicate stops) 20 min - Coding (refactoring, comments)

-Total: X hr Y min
+Total: 4 hr 35 min
 Of which was setup: 1 hr 30 min
-Of which was coding: X hr Y min
+Of which was coding: 3 hr 5 min

 ## Tech
 * Java
 * Maven
-* React

 ## Assumptions
 * Number of stops will be interpreted as the number of distinct stops by name.
 Names with the same name but different DirectionCode will not be counted twice.